The Bankrate promise

 Teaching can be a rewarding profession, but teachers are often overworked and underpaid.
 With the average borrower owing almost $40,000 in student loans, it’s easy to see how educators may struggle with repaying student debt.
-Thankfully, teachers have a lot of options when it comes to student loan forgiveness.
+Thankfully, teachers have many options when it comes to student loan forgiveness.

 What is student loan forgiveness for teachers?

-Student loan forgiveness is a program where the federal, state or local government (or some other organization) wipes out either all or part of your student loan balances.
+Student loan forgiveness — also called cancelation or discharge — is a program where the federal, state or local government (or another organization) wipes out either all or part of your student loan balances.

-One of the perks of teaching is that you could potentially have access to multiple student loan forgiveness programs.
-Eligibility requirements vary, but some programs will forgive your debt after just a few years.
+One perk of teaching is that you may access multiple student loan forgiveness programs.
+Eligibility requirements vary, but some programs will forgive your debt after just a few years of service in teaching.

-What are eligibility requirements for student loan forgiveness for teachers?
+What are eligibility requirements for teacher student loan forgiveness?

 Each student loan forgiveness program for teachers has different eligibility requirements.
 For example, some forgiveness programs are only available if you work at an eligible public school or teach a specific subject.
 Other forgiveness options may be more lenient in this area.